pSujalp/Unreal-Engine-Optimsed-Template-Blank-Project/README.md

-  *You can use EA-STL by changing branch and then download it .
-If you want to collab then pull request or put a issue in Issues tab .*
+  *If you want to collab then pull request or put a issue in Issues tab .*

 ### This template is made with a help of Experienced devs working at Epic Games for 12 years and above and it will be updated .